alexxriv/OpenAIJava/README.md

 QuickStart
 ---------

-Add the following VM Options or Environment Variables to your project:
+Initialize a Spring >= 3.0.0 project and add the following VM Options or Environment Variables to your project:

 ```
 -Dspring.profiles.active=dev